 Where do I get good quality bones?

-If you just want to start making it right away, go to your local butcher (or possibly a local grocery store) and ask if they have any soup bones, knuckles, feet, etc.
+You could also just as easily go to your local butcher (or local grocery store) and ask if they have any soup bones like knuckles, feet, etc.

-Keep an eye on the mixture for the first hour or so. Â If a foamy layer starts forming on the top, simply skim it off.
+Keep an eye on the mixture for the first hour or so. Â If a foamy layer starts forming on the top, simply skim it off with a spoon.

-For the best flavor, make sure your bones are roasted, at least a little bit.
-If they're raw, just pop them in the oven for about a half hour.
+For the best flavor, make sure your bones are roasted before cooking. Â If they're still raw, just pop them in the oven for about a half hour at 350.

 By adding apple cider vinegar to this recipe, you are allowing the broth to pull out more nutrients and making your bone broth even more nutritious!

 Notice I didn't add much salt to this dish. Â I do that because you never really know what application you're using it in.

 You can do this on the stovetop, but I much prefer to use my crockpot.

 How to Use

-Use bone broth anywhere you would normally use stock or store-bought broth.
-I especially love it in soups and stews.
+Use bone broth anywhere you would normally use stock or store-bought stock. Â I especially love to use it in soups and stews.

-If you are familiar with bulletproof coffee, I make a similar drink that uses broth instead of coffee. Â I blend grass-fed Kerrygold butter into my morning warmed bone broth and go.
-Talk about energy boost!
+If you are familiar with bulletproof coffee, I make a similar drink that uses broth instead of coffee. Â I blend grass-fed Kerrygold butter into my morning warmed broth and go.
+Talk about a huge energy boost!